Quantum sensing of time-dependent magnetic signals with molecular spins: Abstract

 \section{Abstract}

 Molecular spins offer a promising platform for quantum sensing, particularly in organic, supramolecular or biological environments.
-Detection of periodic magnetic fields has been demonstrated with molecular spins ($S$ = 1/2) using manipulation protocols synchronized with the probed field.
-In this work, we develop two quantum sensing protocols that enable discrimination between different time-dependent magnetic field signals, without synchronization.
-These are based on the Hahn echo sequence and have been tested on VO(TPP) and VOPt(SCOPh)\textsubscript{4} molecular spins embedded in a superconducting YBCO microwave resonator.
-We report a magnetic field sensitivity up to a few $10^{-7}$ T Hz\textsuperscript{$-\frac{1}{2}$} (with lower bounds approaching $10^{-8}$ T Hz\textsuperscript{$-\frac{1}{2}$}) for signals with duration of a few microseconds.
+Recognition of the signals by these systems is of particular interest given their possible integration into more complex structures and their possible use as sensors in close proximity to analytes.
+In this work, we develop two quantum sensing protocols that enable discrimination between different time-dependent magnetic field, without requiring its periodicity to match with the microwave manipulating sequence.
+These are based on the Hahn echo sequence and have been tested on VO(TPP) and VOPt(SOCPh)\textsubscript{4} molecular spins embedded in a superconducting YBCO microwave planar resonator.
+We report a magnetic field sensitivity up to 2.57 $\cdot 10^{-7}$ T Hz\textsuperscript{$-\frac{1}{2}$} (with lower bounds approaching 2.87 $\cdot 10^{-8}$ T Hz\textsuperscript{$-\frac{1}{2}$}) for signals with duration of a few microseconds.
 Under the given conditions, the minimum signal area that can be measured is in the $10^{-10}$ T s range, suggesting a potential trade-off between minimum measurable field and the required signal duration and memory time.